 School project leaders and business and community leaders explore ways to collaborate on a specific project.
 Projects vary by school need, but could include technology-related, environmental, career related types of projects as well as others.
 During the Cabarrus LINK session, schools and business leaders will meet to develop the project concept and project plan to be implemented during the semester.
 During the Innovative Showcase that is held at the end of the LINK Day event, groups make a "Shark-Tank" style presentation to “pitch” their innovative project ideas to a panel of judges.
 The panel will select a grand winner.
 All Innovative Showcase participants receive a cash reward to assist in implementing their project.

-Cabarrus LINK will be held twice a year - once in the Spring and again in the Fall.
+Cabarrus LINK is held twice a year - once in the Spring and again in the Fall.

 Not sure what a project looks like?
 Check out these highlights from last year's projects:

 - AT Allen Elementary - Students worked with NC Cooperative Extension to design and implement season extenders and drip-irrigation unites.

 - Beverly Hills STEM Elementary - Third grade students delved into the racing industry and incorporated learning into their economic unit in social studies and an engineering project that provided real-world context learning in math and science.
 Partnered with the Charlotte Motor Speedway, students designed an accessory for their race car and raced to see whose car finished fastest.